DANIEL H. LANTEIGNE

 Senior Consultant and Director of Business Development for Montreal ASC, C.Dir., CFRE, CHRP

 Moving philanthropy forward with authenticity and goodwill

 Several years of volunteer involvement gave Daniel a special connection to organizations, made him realize their impact on people’s lives, and led him to make an even greater contribution by pursuing a career in philanthropy.
-He then worked for the War Amputees Association and the REA Foundation [for physical rehabilitation] in development, communication and senior management positions.
+He then worked for the War Amps of Canada and the REA Foundation [for physical rehabilitation] in development, communication and senior management positions.

 LIVING PHILANTHROPY MEANS